 Linear motion bearings, also called linear slides, provide low-friction motion in one direction.
 Linear bearings usually have a stationary support called a rail, way, or guide.
 A block, also called a shoe or carriage, slides forward or backward in a straight line along the rail.
 Seals are typically on the block to help keep contaminants out and wipe the rail.
-There are three basic block designs: box way, dove tail, and single- or double- round rail.
+There are three basic block designs: box way, dove tail, and round rail.
 Linear bearings can incorporate both rolling elements and plain sliding surface bearings.

 Rolling Element Bearing Designs

 - Ball Bearings: Recirculating balls travel through the carriage, entering and leaving the load carrying zone.
 These are popular because of their low-friction, long life, and accuracy.

 - Roller Bearings: Roller bearings are more rigid, carry more load, and are tolerant of shock loads, but they do not tolerate as much misalignment as ball bearings.

 Rolling element designs incorporate precision steel balls in two configurations: non-recirculating (small range, low friction) and recirculating (unlimited range).